Bittu-26/Bank-Management-System/README.md

 # Bank-Management-System

-A simple Bank Management System built using C++ that provides functionalities for account creation, balance inquiry, deposit, withdrawal, and account deletion.
+A simple Bank Management System built using Java that provides functionalities for account creation, balance inquiry, deposit, withdrawal, and account deletion.
 # Features
 - Account creation with unique account numbers
 - Balance inquiry for existing accounts